mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ### `version`

-With this mandatory parameter the used Columnstore version is specified.
+With this mandatory parameter the used ColumnStore version is specified.
 The allowed values are `1.0`, `1.2` and `1.5`.

 ### `primary`